bryhlee/bryhlee.github.io/index.md

 ## Biography

 Hi all - welcome to my personal website.
 My name is Bryson Lee, and I'm a software engineer in studio production technology for Animation, Cinematics, VFX, and Video Games.
-I'm also an amateur composer and pianist, my favorite philosopher is Nietzsche, and I'm an avid [vexillologist](https://en.wikipedia.org/wiki/Vexillology) (perhaps my nerdiest obsession).
+I'm also an amateur composer and pianist, my favorite philosopher is Nietzsche, and I'm an avid [vexillologist](https://en.wikipedia.org/wiki/Vexillology).
 Currently, I am a senior at Santa Clara University pursuing a B.S. in Computer Science and Engineering with an emphasis in Software Engineering and Computer Graphics Systems.

 During the summer of 2017, I worked as a Pipeline Engineering Intern at [Industrial Light and Magic](http://www.ilm.com/) on their global pipeline team.
 During my time there, I collaborated with [Walt Disney Animation Studios](https://www.disneyanimation.com/) and [Pixar Animation](https://www.pixar.com/) to develop new rendering queuing systems, rebuild global studio tools, and improve core elements of ILM's media creation pipeline.
-I also worked together with Motion capture and VFX supervisors to support new and advanced forms of assets in our distributed artist workflow.
+I also worked together with motion capture TDs and VFX supervisors to support new and advanced forms of assets in our distributed artist workflow.

 Prior to ILM, I worked at Disney Interactive as a Software Engineering Intern where I built and helped draft a new architecture for their asset management tools, and spearheaded several initiatives to revamp their creative content pipeline.